FAQ

 After 18 years of researching inorganic liquid electrolyte technologies and working in the multiple battery start-ups, five years ago they have decided to set up their own – and Innolith was born.

 The company has raised several rounds of capital from its existing shareholders.
-At the moment Innolith has invested in the R&D of its proprietary battery cell technology close to US$ 100 million.
+At the moment Innolith has invested in the R&D of its proprietary battery cell technology more than US$ 120 million.

 Innolith is a private company with several shareholders, including our technology inventors and some existing and former members of the Board and the management team.
-The company is planning to implement a Long-Term Incentive Program during summer 2022.
+The company implemented a Long-Term Incentive Program during summer 2023.

 Our major shareholder is a diversified family office with interests and an investment portfolio across various business sectors and innovative start-ups in Europe and United States.